Gail Adeniyi MBACP, MNCPS Acc.

 How do I know if my therapist is right for me?

-1. You should feel safe and comfortable opening up to them and feel supported to say anything without fear of judgement;
+1. Make you feel safe and comfortable opening up to me and feel supported to say anything to me without fear of judgement;

-2. You should feel like you can be yourself and be honest;
+2. Allow you to be yourself and be open and honest;

-3. You should feel like you are being listened to and the therapist is interested in what you are saying.
-They are not only taking in your words but also understanding them;
+3. To know you are being heard and that I am interested in what you are saying.
+I'm not only taking in your words but also understanding them;

-5. Your therapist will regularly check in with you and encourage you to speak up if you feel therapy with them is not working;
+5. I will regularly check in with you and encourage you to speak up if you feel therapy with me is not working;

-6. Whilst your therapist might be an expert in certain areas of human psychology, that doesn’t mean they know everything and your therapist should openly admit when they don’t know something and do their best to learn more.
-A committed therapist is continuously increasing their knowledge.
+6. Whilst I may be an expert in certain areas of human psychology, that doesn’t mean I know everything and I will openly admit if I don't know something and do my best to learn more.
+I am a committed therapist and I am continuously increasing my knowledge;

-10. Your therapist will not give you advice.
-This is because they are trying to empower you to what you think you should do based on your own experiences and personal beliefs so that you can make better choices for yourself in future.
+10. I will not advise you because I am trying to empower you to what you think you should do based on your own experiences and personal beliefs so that you can make better choices for yourself in future.

-13. Your therapist will offer a range of solutions.
-There’s no “one size fits all” but they are there to offer you a toolbox instead of a single tool.
+There’s no “one size fits all” but I am here to offer you a toolbox instead of a single tool.

-With the help of a therapist, you can give yourself time and space to get to know who you are and what you need.
+With my help, you can give yourself time and space to get to know who you are and what you need.

 Feeling embarrassed to have therapy?